-On this last day of 2012, as we prepare to welcome a new year and all the prospects it promises it holds, I can’t help but look back a little bit.
-That’s just the Southerner in me.
+During this last week of 2017, as we prepare to welcome a new year and all the prospects it promises it holds, I can’t help but look back a little bit.
+I suppose that’s the southerner in me.
 The looking backward and keeping old traditions alive.
 We do tend to hold our traditions very near and dear.
-Southern families may celebrate Christmas in lots of different ways, but New Year’s dinner…well, that’s a tradition that is firmly rooted.
+Southern families may celebrate Christmas in lots of different ways, but a traditional southern New Year’s dinner…well, that’s a tradition that is firmly rooted.
 No matter what the rest of your menu may include, there is always…always…blackeyed peas and greens.
-And they’ll be on our table tomorrow.
+And they’ll be on our table January 1.
 Just like they have been for every single New Year’s Day of my entire life.
 Blackeyed peas for luck and greens for wealth.

 Won’t you join us in this old Southern tradition with a peas and greens dinner for your family?
 Here are some recipes to help you with planning your own New Year’s Day menu.